 - Wearables: By using connected devices such as smartwatches, you can instantly identify the product and the packages.
 They can easily track the location of the product and its details.

 - Sensors: By integrating sensors into the supply chain, you can track products and stocks on every stage.
-From the time they enter the inventory until it’s delivered.
 If inventory requires a specific temperature, stock managers can use humidity, temperature sensors to monitor and neutralize product damage risks.

 Check out our case study where we created an IoT-centric ecosystem for one of our client: Enviro 360